 4. Fat Burning

-According to research, drinking apple cider vinegar can promote the burning of fat in the body (Li et al. 20139).
+According to research, drinking apple cider vinegar can promote fat burning in the body (Li et al. 20139).

-So if you have heard that drinking apple cider vinegar daily leads to a loss of body fat, there is a spark of truth in it.
+So if you have heard that drinking apple cider vinegar daily leads to losing body fat, there is a spark of truth in it.

-Besides the improvement of the blood sugar balance, the upregulation of fat oxidation can be the reason for this.
+Besides improving the blood sugar balance, the upregulation of fat oxidation can be the reason for this.

 Furthermore, this process of burning fat for energy in the body is called ketosis.